ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.1.1

-* Implemented Cognito Authentication
-* Added Authenticator Component from Amplify UI to test Cognito Authentication
-* Fixed Reference Error - _window_ being accessed on the server
-* Configured framework and Components to match prototype's style in Figma
+* Installed NextJS v14.0.4 as its framework
+* Installed tailwind css v3.3.0
 * Configured tailwind css to match Bridge's color palette
+* Configured framework and components to match prototype's style in Figma
+* Implemented Cognito Authentication for `backend` and `frontend`
+* Added `Authenticator` Component from Amplify UI to test Cognito Authentication
+* Fixed Reference Error `_window_` being accessed on the server

 ## v.0.2.0

+* Added `Login` Page
-* Added Sidebar and Navigation Bar Component
+* Added `Sidebar` and `NavigationBar` Component
 * Added routes for `user` and `sign-in`
 * Added custom font family `Helvetica Now Display` for Bridge
+* Added reaction svg media for displaying reactions on `Post` Component
-* Updated Routing and Navigation
+* Implemented Routing and Navigation for `frontend`
+* Configured backend resources for Bridge
+* Configured redirect URLs for sign-in and sign-out

 ## v.0.3.0